HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration: Conclusions and Future Work

-We have creatively presented a method that can learn an image restoration model of a turbid underwater image from an unconstrained underwater image dataset.
-The model is able to obtain a high-bright restored output with a well color correction from a single input frame.
-This is trained with a modular cyclic architecture based on the Jaffe-McGlamery model without any supervision, resembling an integrated autoencoder.
-Any underwater image is actively decoupled into content and style by splitting it into scene depth, scattering, absorption, and veiling light.
-These individual elements are then reverse composed to generate a dewatering picture, resulting in better restoration performance than a single end-to-end generator.
-We have demonstrated the scene depth correlation and backscattering constraint are strong cues for contrast enhancement and color correction, which can help the generator converge to a meaningful restoration.
-The comparison proves our method outperforms the current state-of-the-art unsupervised underwater image restoration network that uses CycleGAN architecture.
-In addition, the strengthening of low-level feature applications demonstrates the engineering value of our proposed method.
+In this paper, we have creatively proposed an unsupervised method that can learn an image restoration model for degenerated underwater images from unpaired underwater and in-air image datasets.
+This method is constructed using the CycleGAN architecture and explicit physical inferences based on the Jaffe-McGlamery degeneration model.
+Degenerated underwater images are decoupled into content and style, which include scene depth, backscatter factor, attenuation factor, and veiling light.
+These individual elements are reversely composed to generate a color-corrected image, resulting in better restoration performance than a single end-to-end generator.
+We have demonstrated the effectiveness of the proposed hybrid physical-neural solution and proved that the concatenated input of the degeneration factor networks and backscatter loss are strong cues for the enhancement of the depth estimation, global contrast, and color correction, which synthetically contribute to restoration.
+The comparison experiments demonstrate that our method outperforms the state-of-the-art unsupervised underwater image restoration network and some supervised approaches.
+In addition, the low-level feature applications demonstrate the practice value of the proposed method.

-Regarding future work, we will primarily focus on ensuring that the restored image retains more detail and edges to improve the quality of the image.
-Furthermore, an underwater image style transfer from multiple input domains to multiple robust output domains will be considered to fuse with our method to improve the generalization of the applied waters.
+In future work, we will primarily focus on enhancing image edge details in unsupervised color correction.
+Furthermore, we will construct a large-scale original underwater image dataset with underwater robots and investigate a style transfer from multiple input and output domains.

+\begin{IEEEbiography}[{ }]{Shuaizheng Yan} received the B.E. degree in measurement technology and instruments from University of Electronic Science and Technology of China, Chengdu, China, in 2018, and the Ph.D. degree in control theory and control engineering from the Institute of Automation, Chinese Academy of Sciences (IACAS), Beijing, China, in 2023.

+He is currently an Associate Professor with the Department of Mechanical Engineering, Fuzhou University.
+His research interests include underwater perception, intelligent control, and navigation systems of underwater robots. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xingyu Chen} received the B.E. degree in electrical engineering and automation from the College of Nuclear Technology and Automation Engineering, Chengdu University of Technology, Chengdu, China, in 2015, and the Ph.D. degree in control theory and control engineering from the Institute of Automation, Chinese Academy of Sciences (IACAS), Beijing, China, in 2020.